luissilva1044894/Pyrez/README.md

 If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

+### Disclaimer

+This project including this git repository, is not affiliated, associated, endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.

+Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project.
+Instead feel free to submit an issue via this git repository.

 ### Copyright & License 📝

 > I reserve the right to place future versions of this library under a different license. <br/>If you make any changes or additions to Pyrez itself, those must be released with a compatible license.